What to pack for Patagonia?

 One thing I wish I took with me, though, is a microfiber towel or something similar.
 If you wish to wash your hands during hiking, it’s nice to be able to dry them afterwards as well, you know?

-What to pack for Patagonia for those times when you don’t hike
+What to pack for Patagonia (off the trail)

 - Long pants